TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 );
 ```

-NOTE: we can also, say, alter the type of a column if the `@runtime_stage` is `'creating'`, but that will only have meaningful effects if the corresponding model is of an incremental kind, since `FULL` models are rebuilt on each evaluation and hence any changes made at their creation stage will be overwritten.
+NOTE: alternatively, we could alter a column's type if the `@runtime_stage = 'creating'`, but that would only be useful if the model is incremental and the alteration would persist. `FULL` models are rebuilt on each evaluation, so changes made at their creation stage will be overwritten each time the model is evaluated.

 ### @EVAL